 Here’s how to get started:

-- Create a household budget.
-A good framework is the 50/30/20 budget: 50% to needs, 30% to wants, and 20% to saving and investing.
-Bringing two budgets together can be challenging, so give yourself time to work through a process that will work for both of you.
+- Create a household spending plan.
+A good framework is the 50/30/20 plan: 50% to needs, 30% to wants, and 20% to saving and investing.
+Bringing two plans together can be challenging, so give yourself time to work through a process that will work for both of you.

-- Schedule time to check in on the budget, see how things have changed, and discuss any changes that need to be made.
+- Schedule time to check in on the spending plan, see how things have changed, and discuss any changes that need to be made.
 It’s always good to stay informed and aligned when it comes to where your money is going.

 How will you manage your day-to-day finances and your overall savings strategy?
 Even if you’re going to keep your separate accounts, it’s often a good idea to establish at least one joint account to make managing your money easier.
 There is no right answer: some couples have only one joint account and others move everything to joint accounts to keep things easy.